aridiosilva/DesignPrinciplesAndPatterns/README.md

 Association only means that the objects “know” each other.
 For example, a mother and her child.

-In UML, we can mark an association with an arrow:
+In UML, If the association is unidirectional we mark it with an arrow:

 ![](https://github.com/aridiosilva/DesignPrinciplesAndPatterns/blob/main/association_symbol.png)

-If the association is bidirectional, we can use two arrows, an arrow with an arrowhead on both ends, or a line without any arrowheads:
+If the **association is bidirectional**, we can use two arrows, an arrow with an arrowhead on both ends, or a line without any arrowheads:

 ![](https://github.com/aridiosilva/DesignPrinciplesAndPatterns/blob/main/association_symbols2.png)